eugeniodias5/Academic-System/README.md

 ---
 # Running

-Run the main.java file inside the controller folder using a Java IDE, like Eclipse.
+Run the Main.java file inside the controller folder using a Java IDE that supports Java Swing, like Eclipse.